opulo-inc/ohai/docs/lumen/mobo/index.md

 1. Open a new terminal window on the QC computer, and type “dfu” and hit enter.

-1. Hold down the “BOOT” button on the motherboard.

 1. Plug the motherboard into the computer using a USB-B cable.

+2. Hold down the “BOOT” button on the motherboard.

+3. Plug in the barrel jack.
 Hold the Boot button until you see your terminal output change.
 If you never do, put the board in the MRB tray.

-1. If you do see a change, it means we’ve booted into DFU mode successfully.
+4. If you do see a change, it means we’ve booted into DFU mode successfully.
 Check off the “DFU” checkmark on the receipt.

-1. Type `CTRL-C` into terminal to cancel the dfu command.
+5. Type `CTRL-C` into terminal to cancel the dfu command.

 ### Serial